 At this point we can draw an elevation view of the staircase that has been developed in plan view.
 We can define the path of travel measurement horizontally, that is included between the back and the front landing points (1.57 m) and vertically insert a 2.00m mesurement of the equidistant points on the two staircase modules.
 By connecting the two ends, we can obtain the actual path of travel equal to 2.54 m (that can be calculated with the Pythagorean theorem).

 Next, we can proceed with the calculation of risers and treads.

 Finally, we can draw the staircase in plan view to verify a comfortable access and exit from the stairs structure.
 If the entry point results uncomfortable, we can either rotate the entire staircase, thus also moving the exit point, or change a right-hand to a left-hand stairs direction.

 The staircase that we have designed for this case study has a steel structure, with a central post with circular section.
 The contrasting materials choice, marble and black resin, produces an astonishing final result.

-Here’s the complete set of project drawings ready for you to download for free with the 3D BIM model of a spiral staircase project produced with an architectural BIM design software that you could use as a project example.
+Here’s the 3D BIM model of a spiral staircase produced with an architectural BIM design software that you could use as a project example.